 - Repairing the health centre in Tica which has been damaged by Cyclone Idai to have it fully operational again.

-- Undertaking epidemiological surveillance for malaria, acute watery diarrhoea, mental health and malnutrition.
+- Undertaking epidemiological surveillance and testing where needed for malaria, acute watery diarrhoea, mental health and malnutrition.

 Cyclone Idai hit Chimanimani, a small district of approximately 30,000 people in Manicaland province, late Friday 15 March, after passing through Mozambique.